Suwon Samsung Bluewings: History

 The 2008 season became one of the most successful seasons in the club's history.
 Suwon achieved a domestic double by winning the K League Championship and the League Cup.

 After the appointment of coach Seo Jung-won in 2013, the team started focusing on financial self-sufficiency and reducing expenditures, marking a shift away from reliance on generous support from its parent company Samsung Electronics, with ownership eventually being transferred to Cheil Worldwide, a Samsung affiliate.
 The club began transitioning from being a "team that wins by effectively utilizing the parent company's budget" to "a team that generates its own revenue and maintains appropriate performance."

 Despite failing to win another domestic or continental title, the club continued to be a force in South Korea and Asia, finishing as K League runners-up in the 2014 and 2015 seasons, as well as reaching the semi-finals of the 2018 AFC Champions League.
 Suwon's last major honour came in 2019, winning the Korean FA Cup and qualifying for the 2020 AFC Champions League.

 Major financial changes at the club led to poor results, and in the 2023 season, the club was relegated to the second-tier K League 2 for the first time in its history after finishing last.

+After failing to be promoted for two seasons in a row, the Bluewings hired Gwangju FC manager Lee Jung-hyo to manage the club.
+In the club's first game with him at the helm, the opening game of the 2026 K League 2 season, they defeated Seoul E-Land 2–1 at home and set a new K League 2 attendance record of over 24,000.